-The 400-year-old Rosenborg castle was built by Christian IV in the early 17th century and he loved being reside at Rosenborg and it quickly became his favourite castle and venue for many important events.
+The 400 year-old Rosenborg castle was built by Christian IV in the early 17th century and he loved being reside at Rosenborg and it quickly became his favorite castle and venue for many important events.

 The main attractions in the palace is the Knights’ Hall with the coronation thrones and three life-size silver lions standing guard.

 The interiors are well-preserved and invite you to relieve the historical time where you can see king's writing cabinet, wax portraits of royal inhabitants.
 You can see the crown of king and queen made of pearl, diamond, ruby set and emerald set.

 You also can visit king's royal garden to see numerous historical sculptures and beautiful rose garden.

 The elegant Baroque castle was named by King Frederik IV, whose mind was occupied by peace at that time, and who wanted to commemorate the ending of the Great Northern War in 1722.
 The peace accord made between the hostile countries Sweden and Denmark and signed here.

 The castle has frequently been used as the setting for important events in the life of the Danish Royal Family wedding receptions, silver wedding anniversaries and birthday parties.
 The Royal Couple use the palace for three months in the spring and three in the autumn.
 The royal private garden, the Orangey and herb garden are located adjacent to the castle.
 They are open for the public in July, as are parts of the castle and the chapel.
 The surrounding castle gardens are open to the public all year around and admission is free.

 The Amalienborg Palace Complex consists of four rococo palaces from 1750-1758 - and is the prime residence of the Danish Royal family.